earth-chiva/earth-chiva.github.io/README.md

 - Passed the Qualifying Examination of Japanese Government Scholarship (Embassy Undergraduates)

 ### 2018
+- Selected as the candidate for Thailand Ministry of Science and Technology Scholarship (offer declined)
 - Accepted Japanese government scholarship (University Recommendation)